moatasem75291/CodSoft/Readme.md

 - PyQt5: Used to create the graphical user interface (GUI) for the game.
 - Minimax Algorithm: Employed to make the AI opponent unbeatable in the game.

-Feel free to explore the code, make enhancements, and have fun playing Tic-Tac-Toe against the AI!